ncsa/ameriflux-pipeline/README.md

   - only runs when the confirmation is set to 'Y'
 - Variables for merging met data files
   - a list of files can be given as input to be merged to a csv file for further processing
+  - This is used to merge met data that might be split across various files.
+  - The pipeline takes in a list of files and start and end dates as input so as to merge the files and write to file in csv format.
 - Variables for EddyPro formatting
   - files or variables needed for formatting the eddypro input file
 - Variables for EddyPro running